jonreid/MockUIAlertViewActionSheet/README.md

 Information about the action sheet is then available through the [QCOMockActionSheetVerifier](https://github.com/jonreid/MockUIAlertViewActionSheet/blob/master/Source/MockUIAlertViewActionSheet/QCOMockActionSheetVerifier.h).

 ### Can I see some examples?

 See the sample app.
-Run it to see what it does, then read the tests.
+Run it to see what it does, then read the ViewController tests.